Computability and Beltrami fields in Euclidean space: Introduction

 The previous results together with the theory of Gaussian random Beltrami fields in Euclidean space~\cite{EPR} also allow us to prove that, in some sense, Turing completeness occurs with probability~$1$ in random Beltrami fields.
 So, in particular, the aforementioned kind of complexity is somehow \emph{generic}.

-\begin{theorem} With probability~$1$, a Gaussian random Beltrami field in Euclidean space exhibits trajectories that simulate an arbitrary tape-bounded Turing machine.
-In particular, these fields have trajectories of arbitrarily high computational complexity. \end{theorem} \begin{Remark} Observe that in Theorem~\ref{T:gauss} every tape-bounded Turing machine is simulated by a randomly chosen Beltrami field almost surely, whereas in Theorem~\ref{thm:torus}, for each machine there is a Beltrami field in $\mathbb T^3$ that simulates it. \end{Remark}
+\begin{theorem} With probability~$1$, a Gaussian random Beltrami field in Euclidean space exhibits trajectories that simulate {every possible} tape-bounded Turing machine.
+In particular, these fields have trajectories of arbitrarily high computational complexity. \end{theorem} \begin{Remark} Observe that in Theorem~\ref{T:gauss} every tape-bounded Turing machine is simulated by a single randomly chosen Beltrami field on $\mathbb R^3$ almost surely, whereas in Theorem~\ref{thm:torus}, for each tape-bounded machine there is a Beltrami field in $\mathbb T^3$ that simulates it. \end{Remark}

 We finish this introduction with a digression on the connections between computational and dynamical complexity.
 Turing completeness provides a measure of the complexity of a dynamical system.
 This puts computational complexity, undecidability, and dynamical complexity on the same footing.
 It is intriguing to understand how these different types of complexity are related.
 A usual measure of dynamical complexity is given by the topological entropy which, grosso modo, captures the exponential growth rate of the system.
 As a surprising spin-off of our constructions, not related to hydrodynamics, we show that there exist Turing complete smooth vector fields and diffeomorphisms on $\mathbb S^2$ with zero topological entropy.
 Albeit these dynamical systems are not ``disordered'' enough to be considered dynamically complex, they are capable of universal computation.
 We find this result somehow surprising, and it connects in some sense with the study of the computational properties of the topological entropy of dynamical systems~\cite{Koiran}, or the entropy of dynamical models of Turing machines~\cite{Delvenne, GOT}.